Helping Children Through a Difficult Time

 Talk about bullying.

+Educate kids on what is and what is not bullying behavior.
 Help kids understand bullying and encourage conversations regarding bullying.
 If you discover that your child is being bullied, respond quickly.
 When parents respond quickly and consistently to bullying behavior, they send the message that it is not acceptable.
 There are simple steps adults can take to stop bullying on the spot and keep kids safe.

 For more information, please visit StopBullying.gov.